Whoop, the sports tech and analytics company that makes discreet wearables, raises $55M – TechCrunch

 Whoop doesn’t disclose how many users it has currently, or anything about its financials, but its investor list is a good measure of the traction that Whoop has had to date, as a company pitching its product not just to the mass market, but to an elite group of sports people — who in turn are not just major athletes, but, in this day and age, major influencers when it comes to purchasing power.

-This latest round was led by Foundry Group — coincidentally also an investor in Fitbit — with participation from Two Sigma Ventures, Accomplice, Thursday Ventures, Promus Ventures, Silicon Valley Bank.
-Individual investors included David Stern, the former NBA Commissioner; Ed Baker, former VP of product and growth at Uber, and former Head of International Growth at Facebook; Marc Randolph, co-founder and first CEO of Netflix; Nicholas Negroponte, MIT Media Lab.
+This latest round was led by Foundry Group — coincidentally also an investor in Fitbit — with participation from Two Sigma Ventures, Accomplice, Thursday Ventures, Promus Ventures and Silicon Valley Bank.
+Individual investors included David Stern, the former NBA Commissioner; Ed Baker, former VP of product and growth at Uber, and former head of International Growth at Facebook; Marc Randolph, co-founder and first CEO of Netflix; and Nicholas Negroponte, MIT Media Lab.

-And previous backers of the company include the Durant Company, the National Football League Players Association, Twitter chief executive Jack Dorsey, Los Angeles Chargers offensive tackle Russell Okung and Mike Novogratz, the chief executive of Galaxy Digital.
+Previous backers of the company include the Durant Company, the National Football League Players Association, Twitter chief executive Jack Dorsey, Los Angeles Chargers offensive tackle Russell Okung and Mike Novogratz, the chief executive of Galaxy Digital.

 One notable shift Whoop has seen in the last year is that it has dropped the price of its wearable from an eye-watering $500 down to free.
-Instead, it bundles the strap into a wider membership program that you do pay for, starting at $30/month and increasing depending on what you would like to measure and use the data for.
+Instead, it bundles the strap into a wider membership program that you do pay for, starting at $30/month and decreasing, depending on what you would like to measure and use the data for (specifically, pricing is six months of data for $30/month; 12 months for $24/month; or 18 months for $18/month).

 Offering its devices for free is just one of the ways that Whoop diverges from the usual wearables story.